jc782/wedding-website/content/section/travel-accommodation.md

 <br>
 The take-home messages are that there is limited accommodation available in Nayland.

-Colchester or Sudbury are closest.
+Colchester or Sudbury are closest and are where we would recommend looking.

-PThere is quite a lot of street parking in Nayland, we are also investigating some other parking options.
+There is quite a lot of street parking in Nayland.